 in 17.3.5.6 (Convolutional encoder).

-3) BCC interleaver: Interleave the data bits of the HE-SIG-A1 and HE-SIG-A2 subfields as described in 27.3.12.8 (BCC interleavers).
-The data bits of the HE-SIG-A1-R and HE-SIG-A2-R subfields are not interleaved.
+3) BCC interleaver: Interleave the first and second half of the coded bits of the HE-SIG-A field as described in 27.3.12.8 (BCC interleavers).
+The coded bits of the HE-SIG-A-sym-1-R and HE-SIG-A-sym-2-R subfields are not interleaved.

-4) Constellation mapper: BPSK modulate the HE-SIG-A1, HE-SIG-A2, and HE-SIG-A2-R data bits as described in 17.3.5.8 (Subcarrier modulation mapping) to form the first, third, and fourth OFDM symbol of the HE-SIG-A field, respectively.
-QBPSK modulate the HE-SIG-A1-R encoded data bits to form the second OFDM symbol of the HE-SIG-A field.
+4) Constellation mapper: BPSK modulate the conditionally interleaved and coded bits of the HE-SIG-A-sym-1, HE-SIG-A-sym-2, and HE-SIG-A-sym-2-R OFDM symbols as described in 17.3.5.8 (Subcarrier modulation mapping) to form the first, third, and fourth OFDM symbols of the HE-SIG-A field, respectively.
+QBPSK modulate the conditionally interleaved and coded bits of the HE-SIG-A-sym-1-R OFDM symbol to form the second OFDM symbol of the HE-SIG-A field.

 …